 If you know anything about post-traumatic stress disorder, these symptoms sound very familiar.
 That's because the symptoms are nearly identical.
-In fact, a diagnosis of ASD becomes a diagnoses of PTSD almost automatically if the symptoms continue for beyond 30 days.
-ASD was characterized as a disorder because originally PTSD required 30 days or more of suffering, and in hospital settings there are many people that experience this type of severe stress after experiencing a traumatic event.
+In fact, a diagnosis of ASD becomes a diagnosis of PTSD almost automatically if the symptoms continue for beyond 30 days.
+ASD was characterized as a disorder because originally PTSD required 30 days or more of suffering, and in hospital settings, many people experience this type of severe stress after experiencing a traumatic event.

 ASD can be diagnosed as soon as 2 days of these symptoms are experienced after an event occurs.
 In some cases, the symptoms may go away on their own, but many do develop into PTSD, and PTSD can last for a long time without help.
 That's why treating ASD is so important.

 It should also be noted that those with ASD also tend to have more severe dissociative symptoms, causing them to be more withdrawn, irritable, detached, and possibly in denial of the event.
 ASD tends to be incredibly severe, possibly due to the recentness of the event.

 Antidepressant medication and/or short-term therapy are common methods of treating ASD.
 Cognitive behavioral therapy (or CBT) in particular was found to be effective in preventing ASD from developing into PTSD.
 In the trials in which CBT was most effective, both exposure therapy and cognitive restructuring were employed.